dborth/libgui/README.md

 ### Credits

 This library was wholly designed and written by Tantric.
-Thanks to the authors of PNGU and FreeType, of which this library makes use.
 Thanks also to the authors of GRRLIB and libwiisprite for laying the foundations.
 Thanks to mvit for the artwork and Peter de Man for the music used in the template.

 ### Update History

+[1.07 - June 28, 2026]

+* Bugfix for virtual keyboard space key (missing null termination) (retro100)
+* Updated build config for newer bin2o/devkitPPC header generation (Spotlight)
+* Added WiiU Controller (libwiidrc) input support, split headers and began C++11 conversion, fixed optionbrowser/demo issues and truncation/unused-parameter warnings (Carsten Teibes)
+* Added README.md (bladeoner)
+* Fixed FreeType/portlibs linking order (meta)
+* Fixed on-screen keyboard issues, bumped GUI thread memory, removed custom FreeType dependency, compressed images and fixed sRGB profile, updated makefile for current devkitPPC, silenced a compiler warning (dborth)

 [1.06 - July 22, 2011]
 * Compatibility with devkitPPC r24 and libogc 1.8.7